The Etiquette of Formal Events and Dinner Parties at Home

 written by

 Embracing an unwavering commitment to quality and customer service, Toll Brothers currently builds in over 60 markets in 24 states nationwide, and is a publicly owned company with its common stock listed on the New York Stock Exchange (NYSE: TOL).
-In 2024, Toll Brothers marked 10 years in a row being named to the Fortune World's Most Admired Companies™ list.* Toll Brothers has also been named Builder of the Year by Builder magazine and is the first two-time recipient of Builder of the Year from Professional Builder magazine.
-For more information, visit TollBrothers.com.
-From Fortune, ©2024 Fortune Media IP Limited.
+Toll Brothers has been one of Fortune magazine’s World's Most Admired Companies™ for 10+ years in a row, and in 2024 the Company’s Chairman and CEO Douglas C. Yearley, Jr. was named one of 25 Top CEOs by Barron’s magazine.
+Toll Brothers has also been named Builder of the Year by Builder magazine and is the first two-time recipient of Builder of the Year from Professional Builder magazine.
+For more information visit TollBrothers.com.
+From Fortune, ©2025 Fortune Media IP Limited.
 All rights reserved.
 Used under license.

 • Leave a Comment